AnomalyInnovations/toolbeam-cli/README.md

 + \<path\>

-  The path of your API resource to remove.
+  The path of the API resource to remove.

 **Examples**